Challenge of the Ancient Empires!: Gameplay

-The player has three items to help him navigate through each cavern's puzzles.
+The player has three items to help them navigate through each cavern's puzzles.
 These items include a miner's hat, a pair of special shoes, called "turbo tennies" that allow the player to jump higher, and four force fields that will protect the player from all damage for a few seconds.
 The miner's hat shines a beam of light used to flip switches or temporarily stun any cave animals that can cause the player damage.
 The Egyptian cavern has several challenges that involve rotating prisms and mirrors to deflect the light beam to a specific sensor.
 The shoes allow the player to jump much higher than a normal.
 A force field will prevent all damage for five seconds when used, but the player is only given four of them per level.

 A display at the bottom of the screen show the player's current collected artifact pieces, chosen tool, current cavern and chamber, and remaining energy.
 The energy bar functions as a life bar and has four segments.
 If the player comes into contact with a cave animal or a projectile, one segment is depleted.
 If all four segments are lost, the player must begin the chamber over again.
 Health can be restored either by picking up apples in the caverns or by correctly solving a logic puzzle on the first attempt.

 The game provides two distinct difficulty levels: Explorer and Expert.
 The chambers of the four main caverns are similar in puzzle style, but differ in layout, number, speed of the enemies, and availability of health power-ups.
 Additionally, on Expert difficulty, the logic puzzles are more challenging and include an entirely different set of artifacts.
 The puzzles on this difficulty contain pieces that require being flipped, in order to be oriented correctly.

 Development

 Super Solvers series

-Originally titled Challenge of the Ancient Empires!, it was released as a part of the Super Solvers series; a series of computer games released by The Learning Company that contain both educational and entertainment qualities.
+Originally titled Challenge of the Ancient Empires!, it was released as a part of the Super Solvers series released by The Learning Company that contain both educational and entertainment qualities.
 The following year its name was shortened to Ancient Empires as it was removed from the Super Solvers series and paired with Operation Neptune.